enso-org/ide/docs/specification/community-release.md

 #### Story

-The Searcher panel appears in two cases:
+The Searcher panel appears when:
 * when user starts to edit node - the node became Searcher input and panel appears below,
 * when user press tab with mouse over Graph Editor Panel - the new Searcher input appears with Searcher panel below.